Casterlabs/log-strudel/README.md

 ## Adding to your project

-Replace `VERSION` with the latest version or commit in this repo and make sure to add the [Repository](https://github.com/Casterlabs/log-strudel#Repository) to your build system.
+Replace `VERSION_OR_HASH` with the latest release tag or commit in this repo and make sure to add the [Repository](https://github.com/Casterlabs/log-strudel#Repository) to your build system.

 <details>
   <summary>Maven</summary>